madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 With the teams directly communicating with clients, it's still important for them to know the long term roadmap of work.
 It's just nice to know so there are fewer surprises for developers day-to-day.

-If a manager sees that a team is struggling—perhaps dealing with a tricky client—then this is a good time to assist—maybe not taking control—but offering guidance on how to proceed and communicating to the client if need be.
+If a manager sees that a team is struggling, then this is a good time to assist, maybe not taking control, but offering guidance on how to proceed and communicating with the client if need be.

 ***